 Starting a new business is not for the faint-hearted.
-It is full of challenges and sacrifices, still, most of those who sally forth say they would do it all again in a heartbeat.
-If you’re considering a new startup of your own, there are some vital things you need to have in place beforehand.
+It is full of challenges and sacrifices, still, most of those who continue on say they would do it all again in a heartbeat.
+If you’re considering a new startup of your own, there are some vital things you need to have in place beforehand such as:

-The most important of those is having a bulletproof plan and a passion for the long haul.
-Most successful entrepreneurs believe the following tips and suggestions are key to seeing any new business through the good and the bad times and they are hints that the unsuccessful should have heeded:
+The most important of those is having a bulletproof startup business plan template and a passion for the long haul.
+Most successful entrepreneurs believe the following tips and suggestions are key to seeing any new business through the good and the bad times:

 It’s common sense to base a new business on the customers’ needs and wants so you need to ask yourself questions about your ‘value proposition’.
 You need goods or services your customers cannot live without.
 Ask yourself why you think your business is successful, what customer problems you can solve and if your customers are willing to pay for it.